Taking the train

 If you do that, you can expect some incredible deals.

-Amtrak's web site also offers weekly specials for the Empire Builder (CHI-MSP-SEA).
+If you're flexible, check for deals.
 They go fast, so book quickly if you see one, and don't forget to book your return at the same time.

 And unlike the airlines, Amtrak allows multiple stopovers.
 Say you want to travel from the Twin Cities to Chicago over the Memorial Day weekend, but along the way, you want to stop in La Crosse to tour the brewery, in the Wisconsin Dells to try out a water park and in Milwaukee to see the art museum.

 Also consider the train for short hops to cities where parking is very expensive.
 Say you're in Milwaukee for one of its big lakefront festivals, and you decide to go down to Chicago on one of the seven daily commuter trains.
-Round-trip with an AAA card is $37.80-not much more than the daily parking fee at downtown hotels.
+Round-trip train fare may be less than the daily parking fee at downtown hotels.

 And bicyclists can use the train to go on a bike trip.
 From La Crosse, for example, there are 101 miles on four state trails.
 Cyclists also can ride along the Mississippi between Red Wing, Winona and La Crosse and take the train back to their starting point.

 Depots aren't always close to lodgings.
 If not, ask hotels if they'll send a van.
-And many proprietors of B&Bs will pick you up, especially on a weekday.
-In western Minnesota, the proprietor of the renowned cross-country ski resort Maplelag regularly drives into Detroit Lakes to pick up guests, who roll in at 2:38 a.m.
+And many inn proprietors will pick you up, especially on a weekday.

 Last updated on September 15, 2010